Elements of Sequential Monte Carlo: Proper Weights and Sequential Monte Carlo

 We have already seen one example of a properly weighted \gls{IS} method in \cref{sec:proposal}, namely nested \gls{IS} (\cref{alg:nis}).
 Because standard \gls{IS} is a special case of nested \gls{IS} it follows that also standard \gls{IS} leads to weight-sample pairs that are properly weighted.
 Below we will see how this can be used to motivate more powerful algorithms for approximate inference.

-\subsubsection{Random Weights Sequential Monte Carlo}
+\subsection{Random Weights Sequential Monte Carlo}

 Random weights \gls{SMC} and \gls{IS} focuses on solving the problem with intractable weights.
 Because we pick the proposal ourselves it is often easy to sample from, whereas the target distribution depends largely on the model we want to study and can lead to intractable importance weights.
 A concrete example of this is partially observed \glspl{SDE} as studied by \eg \citet{beskos2006exact,fearnhead2010random}.
+In this section we focus exclusively on random weights \gls{SMC} algorithms for \glspl{SDE}.
 The corresponding target distribution, and thus the weights, contains an exponentiated integral that is intractable.
 If we replace the intractable weights in the standard \gls{SMC} framework, $\uwp(\xp)$, with (non-negative) unbiased approximations of them, $\widehat{\uwp}(\xp)$, we obtain random weights \gls{SMC}.
 While we focus the exposition on the basic \gls{IS} case, the result and method follows for \gls{SMC} when we have unbiased estimates of the weights conditional on previous samples.
 It is straightforward to prove that the random pair $(\widehat{\uwp}(\xp), \xp)$ are properly weighted for $\umod$,

 A simplified version of the target distribution in an \gls{SDE} has the following form of its intractable part

 where $\Phi(\xp)$ is an intractable functional, often an integral.
 We assume that we can generate unbiased approximations $\widehat\Phi(\xp)$ of the functional for a given value of $\xp$.
 Using the \emph{Poisson estimator} \citep{wagner1987unbiased} we can obtain an unbiased estimate of the exponentiated functional in \cref{eq:pm:sdetarget}.